The Sachs Program for Arts Innovation

 Grants Disbursement

-Sachs Program grant awards can be disbursed in one of two ways, depending on the grant award category and the nature of the awarded project.
+Sachs Program grant awards can be disbursed in one of three ways, depending on the grant category and the nature of the awarded project, in accordance with University of Pennsylvania policies.

 Information about what it means to be a Fiscal Conduit for a Sachs Program grant award can also be found on this page.